Aidenseo3180/blog-web-application/README.md

 ## About

 A blog web application that allows users with different access levels to make changes to the blog
-ASP.NET Core 7.0, C#, and HTML-related skillsets were used
+ASP.NET Core 7.0, C#, and front-end skillsets involved

 ## Overview